bcbi-edu/p_eickhoff_isoscore/README.md

 ```

 ## Stable Anisotropic Regularization
 In this paper, we propose I-STAR: IsoScore⋆-based STable Anisotropic Regularization, a novel regularization method that can be used to increase or decrease levels of isotropy in embedding space during training.
 I-STAR uses IsoScore⋆, an improved version of IsoScore that is both differentiable and stable on mini-batch computations.
 In contrast to several previous works, we find that decreasing isotropy in LLMs tends to improve performance on a variety of fine-tuning tasks.
-I-STAR is currently under anonymous review, but the pre-print is available on arXiv (https://arxiv.org/abs/2305.19358).
+I-STAR was published at ICLR 2024 (https://arxiv.org/pdf/2305.19358).

 ## License